datnerde/obsedian_notes/OMSCS/GOIS/readings/notes/Multithreading the Sun OS Kernel.md

 - In SunOS 5.0, interrupts behave like asynchronous threads
     - Interrupt threads are preallocated and partly initialized
     - When an interrupt occurs, the minimum amount of work is done to move on to the stack of an interrupt thread and set it as the current thread
-    - At this point, the interrupt thread is not a full-fledged thread (can't be descheduled) and the interrupted thread is _pinned_ until the intterupt thread returns or blocks
+    - At this point, the interrupt thread is not a full-fledged thread (can't be descheduled) and the interrupted thread is _pinned_ until the interrupt thread returns or blocks
     - When the interrupt returns, the interrupted thread state is restored
 - Interrupts may nest - an interrupt thread my be interrupted!
 - If an interrupt thread blocks on a synchronization variable (mutex or condition), it saves state (_passivates_) and becomes a full-fledged thread, capable of being run by the CPU, and then returns to the pinned thread.
 - While interrupt threads are in progress its interrupt level and all lower priority interrupts are blocked
-    - If the thread blocks, normal intrupts must be disabled in case the interrupt handler is not reenterable or is doing high-priority processing
+    - If the thread blocks, normal interrupts must be disabled in case the interrupt handler is not reenterable or is doing high-priority processing
     - While blocked, the interrupt thread is bound to a particular processor (the one it stared on)
         - A flag is set in the CPU to indicate an interrupt at that level has blocked and the minimum interrupt level is noted
         - When the interrupt level changes, the base interrupt level is checked and the interrupt priority level is not allowed below that
-- When `release_interrupt()` is called, it saves the state of the pinned thread and clears the interrupt indication which allows the CPU to lower the interrput priority level
+- When `release_interrupt()` is called, it saves the state of the pinned thread and clears the interrupt indication which allows the CPU to lower the interrupt priority level
 - Alternatively, we can use _bounded first-level interrupt handlers_ to capture device state, whatever that means....
     - But this requires device drivers to be restructured and a full context switch
+## Interrupt Thread Cost
+- Taking an interrupt costs 40 SPARC instructions
+- Savings in mutex enter/exit is 12 instructions
+    - But mutexes are much more frequent
+- There is also a memory cost
+    - An interrupt thread is preallocated for each potentially active interrupt level below the thread level
+    - An additional interrupt thread is preallocated for the clock (one per system)
+    - Each thread requires a stack and data structure of about 8KB so the memory cost can add up
+    - But since it is unlikely all interrupt levels will be active, we can have a smaller pool of threads and block all interrupts below the thread level when the pool is empty
+        - Note: The Sun SPARC implementation has 9 levels.
+## Clock Interrupt